The Rise of the Wellness Recliner: Why Zero Gravity Is a Smart Living Room Upgrade

 What Zero Gravity Positioning Actually Means for Everyday Use

-Zero gravity positioning tilts the body so that the thighs and torso form roughly a 128-degree angle, with the legs elevated slightly above the heart.
-This differs from a standard recliner, which typically just leans the backrest while keeping the legs relatively flat or at a sharper knee bend.
-The result in a zero gravity power recliner is often a feeling of weightlessness that can ease the load on the lower back and hips during extended sitting.
+Unlike a standard recliner, which typically leans the backrest while keeping the legs relatively flat, a zero gravity power recliner aims for a "neutral-body-posture" feeling.
+This can ease the load on the lower back and hips during extended sitting.

 Prolonged upright sitting and poor posture are linked with discomfort and musculoskeletal strain.
 Official guidance from University Health Services at Berkeley notes that good ergonomic support matters precisely because of these effects.
 A slight recline can feel more comfortable than sitting perfectly upright because it keeps the hips more open, according to ergonomic resources from the Texas Department of Insurance.